-1. To give basic knowledge on the concepts of marketing and to give an in depth knowledge on the functions of marketing.
+- 1. To give basic knowledge on the concepts of marketing and to give an in depth knowledge on the functions of marketing. - 2.
+To make the students familiarizes with the recent trends in marketing

-CO No. Upon completion of this course the students will be able to PSO addressed CL CO-1 understand the elements and approaches of modern 2 u marketing CO-2 understand the procedure of market segmentation and 2 An buying motives CO-3 evaluate the elements of product and product life cycle 2 E CO-4 summarize the factors of pricing and sales promotions 2 U CO-5 know the recent trends in marketing 2 U
+CO No. Upon completion of this course the students will be able to PSO addressed CL CO-1 understand the elements and approaches of modern 2 u marketing CO-2 understand the procedure of market segmentation and 2 An buying motives CO-3 evaluate the elements of product and product life cycle 2 Е CO-4 summarize the factors of pricing and sales promotions 2 U CO-5 know the recent trends in marketing 2 U